On February 24, Russia launched a full-scale invasion of Ukraine.

 Photo: Oleksandr Khomenko, Ukraїner

-The morning of January 7 starts with people greeting each other with the phrase “Christ is Born!” and the response “Let us Praise Him!”
-This day people go to the church for Christmas prayer and then come together within the family circle to visit relatives.
-Unlike Christmas Eve, Christmas guests are no longer restricted to fasting food.
+The morning of December 25 starts with people greeting each other with the phrase “Christ is Born!” and the response “Let us Praise Him!”
+On this day, people go to the church for Christmas prayer and come together within the family circle to visit relatives.
+Unlike Christmas Eve, Christmas guests are no longer restricted to fasting.

 Vertep